Top M&A KPIs: The key early-stage M&A deal evaluation metrics you should be tracking

 Customer KPIs

-Customer retention: Is the company retaining clients over time?
-Customer retention is a company's ability to turn new customers into repeat buyers and prevent them from switching to a competitor.
+Customer retention: Is the company retaining its clients over time?
+Customer retention rate is a company's ability to turn new customers into repeat buyers and prevent them from switching to a competitor.
 When the retention rate is high, it’s a good indicator that the customer base of the company is happy.
-For example, as SaaS companies try to reduce churn, customer retention is one of their top goals.
+For example, as SaaS companies try to reduce churn, customer retention is typically one of their top goals.

-Customer acquisition cost: Similarly, the customer acquisition cost (CAC) is the amount of money a company spends to acquire a new customer.
+Customer acquisition cost (CAC): Similarly, the customer acquisition cost is the amount of money a company spends to acquire a new customer.
 During M&A, your investment team can use this metric to analyze the scalability of a company.

 Employee KPIs